bigzooooz/blog-posts/clfv5b7gu000909k1b4hp2e3a.md

 **SEVERITY = <mark>HIGH</mark>**

-went to the comment section of a post, pasted the payload and boom that's another hit again!
+went to the comment section of a post, pasted the payload and that's another hit again!

 **BUG COUNTER = 3**